Valiron

 Webhooks

 Register a webhook to receive evaluation_complete events whenever Valiron evaluates an agent.
 The payload matches the getAgentSnapshot() response.
+Pro plan required.

 curl -X POST https://valiron-edge-proxy.onrender.com/operator/webhooks/register \